iLink-CyberShARE/ML-ET-Estimator/README.md

 Data covers several regions in the state of Chihuahuahua, Mexico.
 [http://proyectojcas.uacj.mx/clima/public/maps/google/estacion](http://proyectojcas.uacj.mx/clima/public/maps/google/estacion)

+# Content
++ Curated Dataset - All-state8.xlsx
++ ETo Regression and MLP Models, Data statistics and SHAP analysis - ETo LR-XGB-SVM-RF-MLP and SHAP Analysis.ipynb
++ CovLSTM model and evaluation - ETo ConvLSTM Analysis.ipynb
++ ANN models and evaluation - Eto XGB-GRU-LSTM Analysis.ipynb

 # How to Run

-The application code is made available as a python notebook that can be executed on Google Colab.
+The application code is made available as a python notebook that can be executed online with Google Colab.

 1. On a browser navigate to [https://colab.research.google.com/](https://colab.research.google.com/)
-2. Open the notebook file (.ipynb).
+2. Open the target notebook file (.ipynb).
-3. Before executing, import the input data file provided in excel format to the runtime files container.
+3. Before executing model notebooks, import the input data file (All-state8.xlsx) provided in excel format to the runtime files container.
 4. To execute the notebook go to Runtime->Run all.
-Each code section can also be executd individually.
+Each code section can also be executed individually.

 # Participating Institutions
 The University of Texas at El Paso (UTEP)